ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

     * For time-interval tasks, the request specifies the batch interval.

     * For fixed-size tasks, the request specifies the batch ID.

+  The indicated query type MUST match the task's query type.
+Otherwise, the Helper MUST abort with "queryMismatch".

 * The opaque aggregation parameter for the VDAF beging executed.
 This value MUST match the same value in the the `AggregateInitializeReq` message sent in at